StreamingManager (Streaming Cache)

 async fn main() -> Result<(), Box<dyn std::error::Error>> {

-// Create a file-based streaming cache manager
+// Create a streaming cache manager with disk storage

-let cache_dir = PathBuf::from("./streaming-cache");
+let manager = StreamingManager::new(

-let manager = StreamingManager::new(cache_dir);
+let test_manager = StreamingManager::with_temp_dir(1000).await?;

-let cache = HttpStreamingCache::new(manager);
+let custom_manager = StreamingManager::with_max_body_size(

 Ok(())